Bluebear171/lzhuor.github.io/_posts/2017-10-08-babel-and-ast-jumpstart.md

 ## Some concerns we may have
-- **"If I use babel to transform ES6 code to ES5 code, will Babel pollute the stack trace of an `Error` object when debugging?
-It compiles my source code to some code written differently."**
+- **If we use babel to transform ES6 code to ES5 code, will Babel pollute the stack trace of an `Error` object when debugging?
+It compiles my source code to some code written differently.**

 The answer is YES. **However**, you don't have to worry about debuggability. `babel-register` module automatically converts back transpiled code in stack trace to original source code with the help of [source-map-support](https://www.npmjs.com/package/source-map-support).